 - Working Interest — Working interest dictates a mineral owner’s share of expenses, and can influence revenue considerations.

 - Overriding Royalty Interest (ORRI) — An overriding interest is ownership of a portion of the revenue generated from the production from a mineral right.
 Unlike mineral and royalty interests, this expires when production is stopped.

-The type of ownership can be very important to determining whether you want to sell your mineral rights.
+The type of ownership can be very important in determining whether you want to sell your mineral rights.
 Each kind of ownership offers its own unique set of advantages.
-For example, a working interest can come with a much greater opportunity for financial gain, but also carries a greater likelihood of financial loss.
+For example, a working interest can come with a much greater opportunity for financial gain but also carries a greater likelihood of financial loss.
 A royalty interest will involve no financial burden, but also provide no control over the production process.

 Get Help Learning the Value of Your Mineral Rights Today

 If you have been offered money or have been thinking of putting your mineral rights up for sale, you will want to know exactly how much your mineral rights are worth.
 The Mineral Auction has a network of more than 11,000 buyers so you will get the best price possible for your mineral rights.

 Our experienced team of mineral rights brokers has been helping people all over the country since 2008.
 We can help you list your mineral rights in the most competitive market in order to help you get maximum value.

 The fee that The Mineral Auction will charge you is directly tied to the value of your sale, so you can be assured that we will work to get you as much as possible.
 Call (512) 698-2802 or contact us online to get a free initial evaluation of your property.